-Before accepting new appointments, nonexecutive directors are required to obtain approval from the Chairman and the senior independent non-executive director.
+Before accepting new appointments, nonexecutive directors are required to obtain approval from the Chairman.
 It is essential that no appointment causes a conflict of interest or impacts on the non-executive director's commitment and time spent with the Company in their existing appointment.
 Details of executive directors' service contracts and the non-executive directors' appointment letters are available for inspection at the Company's registered office during normal business hours and can be made available at the AGM, on request.